-- Add an additional requirement that program participants provide documentation or other proof that the replaced toilet uses 3.5 gpf or more, such as requiring a section on the rebate application form for the customer to record the gallons per flush of the old toilet or including a customer self-certification. - Encourage customers to purchase WaterSense labeled ultra-high-efficiency toilets that use 1.1 gpf or less through a tiered rebate incentive with a higher rebate tier for toilets meeting these standards. - Limit rebates to only WaterSense labeled ultra-high-efficiency toilets that use 1.1 gpf and discontinue rebates on 1.28 gpf toilets. - Low-income and disadvantaged customers often live in pre-1994 single- and multi-family homes and spend a greater percentage of their income on utility bills.
+- Add an additional requirement that program participants provide documentation or other proof that the replaced toilet uses 3.5 gpf or more, such as requiring a section on the rebate application form for the customer to record the gallons per flush of the old toilet or including a customer self-certification. - Low-income and disadvantaged customers often live in pre-1994 single- and multi-family homes and spend a greater percentage of their income on utility bills.
 These customers may experience financial difficulties participating in a rebate incentive program if they cannot afford to purchase the new plumbing fixture before the rebate money is received.
 A voucher or direct install program for customers with a lower household income would encourage indoor water efficiency in in pre-1994 single- and multi-family homes.
 As an example, the City of Atlanta's Care and Conserve program provides payment assistance to qualified customers. - Local water providers may also consider placing toilet recycling containers at other local government buildings.
 The City of Atlanta provides free toilet recycling to its residential water customers at the Center for Hard to Recycle Materials.
 Gwinnett County Water Resources offers free toilet recycling to its residential customers by providing a recycling container for old toilets at its building.
 Gwinnett County Water Resources covers the cost of transporting the container to a local recycler.
 This free service is promoted to customers participating in the toilet replacement program and has kept hundreds of tons of porcelain from the landfill. - Require recycling for all toilets replaced through the multi-family toilet replacement program.
 Some local water providers require the customer to agree to transport the used porcelain toilets to an approved recycler within the Metro Water District area.
 The customer must provide documentation from the recycler that the toilets were disposed properly before the rebate credit will be issued to the account.